 You have 3 funding routes to explore.
 If eligible, you may receive one of the following on a full-time Kerry College course:

 Learner Payment, Back to Education Allowance, and SUSI Grant.

 Also known as a Training Allowance.
 If you are on a qualifying DEASP payment, you may continue to receive this payment as a Learner Payment while on any full-time course at Kerry College.
 An F103 form is issued by Kerry College to applicants who accept a course place.
 This form must be completed by you and stamped and signed by DEASP/INTREO.
 Bring it with you on the first day of the course to have your Learner Payment processed.

 BACK TO EDUCATION ALLOWANCE (BTEA)

 When you have been accepted onto any full-time course at Kerry College and you feel you may qualify for a Back To Education Allowance, notify DEASP by filling in the form BTE 1 – available for download here: https://www.gov.ie/en/publication/ff3e80-back-to-education-programme-sw70/

 You may qualify for a SUSI Grant (via www.susi.ie) if you have applied for a SUSI approved course.
 Check their website for this list which includes many Kerry College courses for third level progression.

 The responsibility for researching and applying for funding and financial supports is yours.
 We are always available to point you in the right direction though!

 If you can't take up your place, you should let our team know immediately, so we can offer your place to another applicant.

-We don't have a deferral policy in place for employment-based courses.
+We don't have a deferral policy in place for our full-time courses.